 If there was nothing noticeably “off” about the can, go ahead and open it and observe the contents.
 Do you notice an odor, any discoloration, or lower levels of fluid within the container?

-It’s also a sign that if the food or fluid spurts out at you, that it may no longer be safe to eat.
-But if you’re still on the edge about eating it, like we’ve always heard, “when in doubt, throw it out.”
+It’s also a sign that if the food or fluid spurts out at you, it may no longer be safe to eat.
+But if you’re still on edge about eating it, like we’ve always heard, “when in doubt, throw it out.”

-Hopefully, this helped answer any questions or concerns that you had about whether you’ll be safe to eat expired canned foods.
+Hopefully, this helped answer many questions or concerns that you had about whether you’ll be safe to eat expired canned foods.
 As you’ve discovered in some of these stories, canned foods can last a long time.